 Under data protection law, we must have a valid legal basis for collecting and using your personal information.
 When you apply for one of our investments, the following legal bases may apply:

-• Your application is a request for us to enter into a contract with you.
+- Your application is a request for us to enter into a contract with you.
 We are permitted to use your personal information where it is necessary for us to do so in order to enter into a contract with you and for the performance of that contract.

-• We are subject to various legal obligations whenever we consider applications for investment, including anti-money laundering legislation and the requirements of the Financial Conduct Authority.
+- We are subject to various legal obligations whenever we consider applications for investment, including anti-money laundering legislation and the requirements of the Financial Conduct Authority.
 We are permitted to use your personal information where it is necessary in order for us to comply with our legal obligations.

-• for reasons of substantial public interest,
+- it is necessary for reasons of substantial public interest; or

-• to establish, exercise, or defend legal claims.
+- it is required to establish, exercise, or defend legal claims.

 How long does FW Capital retain my information?